matjp/jweb/jtangle.md

 }
 ```

 The heart of the output procedure is the function `getOutput`, which produces the next token of output and sends it on to the lower-level function `outChar`.
 The main purpose of `getOutput` is to handle the necessary stacking and unstacking.
 It sends the value `SECTION_NUMBER` if the next output begins or ends the replacement text of some section, in which case `curVal` is that section's number (if beginning) or the negative of that value (if ending).
-(A section number of 0 indicates not the beginning or ending of a section, but a \&{\#line} command.)
+(A section number of 0 indicates not the beginning or ending of a section, but a #line command.)
 And it sends the value `IDENTIFIER` if the next output is an identifier, in which case `curVal` points to that identifier name.

 ```ts
 @<Global_const...@>=